ea3onwong/ea3onwong/README.md

 ### 🙋‍♂️ &nbsp;**About me**
 - 👨‍🎓 &nbsp; Currently delving into the fascinating realms of **Computer Science and Economics** as an undergraduate <br/>
-- 👻 &nbsp; Proficient in **Software Development**—prioritizing efficiency, clean code, and user experience in my solutions❗❗<br/>
+- 🥷 &nbsp; Ninja-level skills in Software Development ❗❗<br/>
 - 👾 &nbsp; Venturing into the exciting, creative universe of **Game Development** 🎮
-- 🧩 &nbsp; Committed to continuous learning and keeping abreast with emerging technologies <br/>
-- 🔗 &nbsp; Curious about my professional journey and experiences?
-Feel free to explore my [Personal Portfolio](https://ea3onwong.github.io/)
+- 🔗 &nbsp; Want to learn more about my professional experiences?
+Take a look at my [Personal Portfolio](https://ea3onwong.github.io/)